-The control during normal mode is according the INEN0x and INEN1x bits in the input enable register #11.
-See [Table 8](#).
+The control during normal mode is according the INEN0x and INEN1x bits in the input enable register #11 and according the logic table in [Table 8](#).
 An input deglitcher is provided at each control input to avoid high frequency control of the outputs.
-The internal signal is called iNx.
+The internal signal is called iINx.
 The channel control (CHx) can be summarized:

 - Normal mode:

-- CH1:4 controlled by ONx or INx (if it is programmed by the SPI)
+- CH1: 4 controlled by ONx or INx (if it is programmed by the SPI)

-- CH6 controlled by ONx
+- CH5: 6 controlled by ONx

-- Rising CHx by definition means starting overcurrent window for OUT1:4
+- Rising CHx by definition means starting overcurrent window for OUT1:5

 - Fail mode:

-- CH1:4 controlled by iNx, while the over current windows are controlled by IN\ONx
+- CH1: 4 controlled by iINx, while the overcurrent windows are controlled by IN\ONx

-- CH6 are off
+- CH5: 6 are off

-The input thresholds are logic level compatible, so the input structure of the pins are able to withstand battery voltage level (max.40 V) without damage.
+Even so, the input thresholds are logic level compatible, the input structure of the pins is able to withstand battery voltage levels (max.40 V) without damage.
 External current limit resistors (i.e. 1.0 kΩ:10 kΩ) can be used to handle reverse current conditions.
 The inputs have an integrated pull-down resistor.